1922–23 Port Vale F.C. season: Second Division

-At the end of season, Vale had made slight progress, having finished on 37 points, improving their tally of the previous two seasons by a single point.
-Their shocking home record was better only than bottom-placed Wolverhampton Wanderers, and Vale secured the fewest home wins and had the second-lowest goals scored tally at home – remarkably second place West Ham United had managed to score just two fewer than Vale at home.
-Their six wins away from home helped them avoid the drop.
+In February, young Arthur Prince was promoted from the reserves and helped the club go four games unbeaten.
+Particularly impressive was the 2–1 win at Derby County on 10 February, which ended the host's run of just over two months without conceding a goal at home.
+The Valiants remained in erratic form, losing the reverse fixture amid a thunderstorm before suffering a 2–1 defeat at home to relegation-threatened Bradford City.
+The weather was also held responsible for a 3–1 defeat at Southampton, with the hosts said to be more used to the sea air.
+The run of losses ended wth a 2–0 victory at league leaders Blackpool on 17 March.
+The Vale finished out the season on hot and cold spells and ended up narrowly avoiding relegation, securing their safety with a 1–0 win at Barnsley with three games left to play.

+At the end of the season, Vale had made slight progress, having finished on 37 points, improving their tally of the previous two seasons by a single point.
+Their shocking home record was better only than bottom-placed Wolverhampton Wanderers.
 Top scorer Tom Butler bagged nine goals in his 26 games, but no other player managed more than four goals.
-Six players were rarely out of the first eleven: goalkeeper Teddy Peers; defenders Peter Pursell and Len Birks; midfielders Ernest Collinge and Jack Hampson; and forward Billy Briscoe.
+Six players were rarely out of the first XI: goalkeeper Teddy Peers; defenders Peter Pursell and Len Birks; midfielders Ernest Collinge and Jack Hampson; and forward Billy Briscoe.
 At the end of the season, Billy Harrison joined Welsh club Wrexham, Jack Gordon went back to Scotland to sign with Greenock Morton, Teddy Peers retired, and Billy Briscoe refused a pay-cut and instead signed with nearby Congleton Town.

 Finances

-Finances were poor as attendances were disappointing, with The Sentinels "Spectator" commenting that "Port Vale is respected everywhere, except in its own district".
+Finances were poor as attendances were disappointing, with The Sentinel's "Spectator" commenting that "Port Vale is respected everywhere, except in its own district".
 The ongoing Shilling Fund was useful for raising revenue, whilst £1,100 was written off by creditors in a remarkably charitable fashion.
 Yet in June 1923, the club was in trouble when former trainer Billy Barr reported Port Vale to the English Football League, accusing the club of having made illegal payments to its players throughout the season.
 The club was found guilty and was fined £100, with manager Joe Schofield also picking up a £25 fine.
-Three other officials were fined £150 in total, whilst seventeen players were each fined £1 each.
+Three other officials were fined £150 in total, whilst 17 players were each fined £1 each.
 This helped the club to report a loss of £2,400 on the season despite their tight spending.
 Gate receipts stood at just over £10,000, down almost 50% on 1920–21.

 Cup competitions

-Vale left the FA Cup at the Fifth Round of Qualifying after a disappointing 2–0 defeat by Third Division North Wrexham at The Old Recreation Ground.
+Vale left the FA Cup at the fifth round of Qualifying after a disappointing 2–0 defeat by Third Division North Wrexham at the Old Recreation Ground.
 The end of season North Staffordshire Infirmary Cup Potteries derby bragging rights went to Stoke, which was scant consolation for a club who had just suffered relegation from the First Division.
 The match raised £250 for the local hospital.